tldr-pages/tldr/pages/common/fastmod.md

 > Regexes are matched by Rust regex crate.
 > More information: <https://github.com/facebookincubator/fastmod>.

-- Replace regex pattern in all files of the current directory, ignoring files on .ignore and .gitignore:
+- Replace a regex pattern in all files of the current directory, ignoring files on .ignore and .gitignore:

 `fastmod {{regex_pattern}} {{replacement}}`